Inspirations

 Socioenvironmental Responsibility

-As artists we consider it as our role to go beyond making just “pretty” or desirable objects but to do so with respect to and in interaction with contemporary life and the environment.
+As artists, we see our role as going beyond crafting merely “pretty” or desirable objects.
+Our work engages with and respects contemporary life and the environment.

-At Malki Studio, we are inspired to celebrate the freedoms and privileges that we enjoy as people living in Australia, while also challenging outdated and problematic societal values here in Australia and elsewhere.
+At Malki Studio, we celebrate the freedoms and privileges we enjoy living in Australia, while also challenging outdated and problematic societal values here and beyond.

-This particularly relates to gender, LGBTQA+, and racial equality, attitudes towards climate change and the environment, the problematic standards of the jewellery industry, and inclusivity of different and differently-abled bodies in fashion.
+This includes advocating for gender, LGBTQA+, and racial equality, confronting attitudes toward climate change and the environment, questioning the jewellery industry’s standards, and promoting inclusivity for differently-abled bodies in fashion.

-We are committed to and strive towards a sustainable and ethical jewellery business.
-This is evident in our predominantly responsible sourcing of metal (Pallion’s Sustainability Report) and gemstones (Lawson’s Gems and Gemstones Brazil) as well as our solar powered studio.
+Our commitment to a sustainable and ethical jewellery practice is reflected in responsible sourcing of metals (Palloys Sustainability) and gemstones (Lawson’s Gems and Gemstones Brazil), as well as our solar-powered studio.

 Materials and Making

-We believe that art jewellery offers a means of self-determination, of breaking free from socially prescribed roles and realities and empowering oneself to carve one’s own reality through fantasy and transformation.
+At Malki Studio, we see art jewellery as a powerful form of self-determination—a way to break free from socially prescribed roles and shape one’s own reality through fantasy and transformation.

-We consider art not as a luxury or frivolous indulgence but as a need that extends to the artist, the consumer of art, and society at large.
+We view art not as luxury or indulgence, but as a necessary force for the artist, the wearer, and society as a whole.

 Discover the meaning behind specific bodies of work in our collections.